trade-copilot/ape-ai-docs/Use-Cases/Pre-Investor/Getting Started/paper-trading-practice.md

 - Ability to buy/sell any stock or ETF
 - Portfolio tracking
 - Performance analytics
-- All Ape AI personas to guide you
+- All Ape AI companions to guide you

 ---